ompiepy/learn.py/README.md

 # learn.py
-This is my practice repository during my learning period of Automate the Boring Stuff with Python written by Al Sweigart
+This is my practice repository during my learning period of Automate the Boring Stuff with Python written by Al Sweigart.
+Please feel free to update by codes.
+Sorry, if I made some mistakes.
+I am learning.

+Thank You.